risingwavelabs/risingwave-docs/cloud/cluster-connect-to-a-cluster.md

     />

 :::tip
-For detailed instructions on using the console, see [Console](console-overview.md).
+For detailed instructions on using the console, see [Query console](console-overview.md).
 :::

 </TabItem>